fluxio/flux-sdk-js/docs/tutorial/Chapter-3.md

 }
 ```

 Add a new function initCells to index.js before init.
-This will listen for changes to the selected cell, load the new’s cells value from Flux, and hand it off to render.
+This will listen for changes to the selected cell, load the new's cells value from Flux, and hand it off to render.

 ```js
 /**